Our speakers

 Philip will be speaking on How to establish a breach that sounds in damages.

-Sonia Nolen KC
+Sonia Nolten KC

 Sonia is a commercial practitioner specialising in product liability, catastrophic property damage incidents and insurance (particularly the insurance of third-party risks relating to defective products and property damage).
 She has significant experience in the collective redress sphere.
 As a junior she advised on and acted in numerous group actions arising out of among other things “toxic sofas”, breast implants and batteries for domestic appliances.
 Since taking silk in 2023, Sonia has acted for the Ford Motor Company in the so-called “Dieselgate II” litigation, which has spearheaded innovative new case management structures and solutions to facilitate common management of multiple group actions.